murar8/serde_nested_with/README.md

 -   This macro only works with the `with`, `serialize_with` and `deserialize_with` attributes.
 It does not work with any other serde attribute.

+-   Only one of the fields can be substituted in case multiple generics are present.

 -   Currently only one attribute between `with`, `serialize_with` and `deserialize_with` is allowed per field.
 This can be easily extended in the future if needed.